National Museum of Natural History, France: 20th–21st century

 After receiving greater financial autonomy in 1907, it began a new phase of growth.
 In 1934, the museum opened the Paris Zoological Park, a new zoo to in the Bois de Vincennes, as the home for the larger animals of the Menagerie of the Jardin des Plantes.
-In 1937 it opens the Musée de l'Homme, a museum of anthropology located in Palais de Chaillot, across the Seine from the Eiffel Tower, in a building created for the 1937 Paris International Exposition.
+In 1937, it opens the Musée de l'Homme, a museum of anthropology located in Palais de Chaillot, across the Seine from the Eiffel Tower, in a building created for the 1937 Paris International Exposition.
 In recent decades, it has directed its research and education efforts at the effects on the environment of human exploitation.
 In French public administration, the Muséum is classed as a grand établissement of higher education.

 Some of the buildings, particularly the Grand Gallery of Evolution, completed in 1889, were in poor condition by the mid-20th century.
 It was closed entirely in 1965, then underwent major restoration between 1991 and 1994 to its present state.

+In August 2025, the museum returned the skull of the Malagasy King Toera of Menabe, who was killed by French colonial soldiers in 1897, to Madagascar along with the skulls of two of his companions after more than a century of keeping the skulls in its archives.

+On 16 September 2025, multiple gold artefacts valued at €600,000 were stolen following a heist at the museum.
+A suspect was charged on 21 October 2025 in connection with the heist.